strategy image

 • When the target ROI is met – 35% of the maximum return.

-• When the IV drops after the earning.
+• When the IV drops after the earnings.
 Even if the target ROI (35% of the maximum return) is not met.

 • When there is a substantial positive ROI even if the IV has no change.